PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - The [systemd system manager's boot behavior](https://www.freedesktop.org/software/systemd/man/latest/bootup.html), which initializes all necessary filesystems, drivers, and system services.

 The systemd system manager starts a variety of services added by the PlanktoScope OS which do not exist in the default installation of the Raspberry Pi OS, such as `docker.service`.
-The startup ordering relationships between those services are listedBoot in our reference document about [services in the startup process](../subsystems/startup.md#services).
+The startup ordering relationships between those services are listed in our reference document about [services in the startup process](../subsystems/startup.md#services).

 ### System upgrades

-Traditional Linux distros such as the Raspberry Pi OS are designed to run software directly on the host OS using a shared collection of programs and system libraries provided by the Linux distro, and with programs and libraries installed and upgraded directly on the host OS via the package managers provided by the distro, such as [APT](https://en.wikipedia.org/wiki/APT_(software)) and [`pip`](https://pip.pypa.io/en/stable/).
+Traditional Linux distros such as the Raspberry Pi OS are designed to run software directly on the host OS using a shared collection of programs and system libraries provided by the Linux distro, and with programs and libraries installed and upgraded in-place directly on the host OS via the package managers provided by the distro, such as [APT](https://en.wikipedia.org/wiki/APT_(software)) and [`pip`](https://pip.pypa.io/en/stable/).
 This causes the following challenges for system administration on the PlanktoScope:

 - These packages are not *atomic* in how they perform system upgrades of installed libraries and programs, so they can fail during the upgrade process (e.g. due to loss of power) in a way that leaves the system in an unknown and un-reproducible state.
 Such a state can be hard to revert or recover from, short of wiping and re-flashing the Raspberry Pi's SD card with a new OS installation; this would cause the loss of any OS customizations (e.g. installation of additional software) made by the user.

 - If an upgrade of all installed programs and libraries results in a system with problems (e.g. bugs in the new version of an installed program), it is hard to completely revert the system to the previous state.
 Thus, software upgrades involve a trade-off between extra work (e.g. to backup the SD card image before any upgrade) and extra risk (e.g. of software breakage which is hard to revert due to lack of backups).

 - Making certain customizations to the OS, such as adding additional programs/libraries or modifying system configuration files, increases the risk of *configuration drift* in which the system's actual state increasingly diverges over time from the state expected by the PlanktoScope's software maintainers, and thus becomes harder to understand, troubleshoot, or replace.
+User customizations to the OS cannot be easily separated from the default configuration of the OS, so it is complicated to copy only those customizations in order to drop them onto a fresh installation of the OS from a newer release - especially if the updated OS includes changes to default configurations which conflict with the user customizations.

 - Some Python packages required by PlanktoScope-specific programs (namely the PlanktoScope hardware controller and the PlanktoScope segmenter, which are both described in later sections of this document), such as [picamera2](https://github.com/raspberrypi/picamera2) and [opencv-python-headless](https://github.com/opencv/opencv-python), can only be installed as [pre-built wheels](https://pythonwheels.com/) from [piwheels](https://www.piwheels.org/) (which is used instead of PyPi because the PlanktoScope OS is not yet able to run as a 64-bit operating system) when certain versions of system libraries are installed, or else they must be re-compiled from source (which is prohitively slow on the Raspberry Pi for the affected Python packages).
 This makes dependencies more complicated to manage in maintenance of the PlanktoScope OS for creating and releasing new SD card images with updated software.
 The reliance on system libraries also increases the risk that a user-initiated upgrade or removal of some of the system's installed APT packages could cause breakage of some `pip`-managed Python packages which had been installed before the change.